compiledbox/fetchflow/README.md

 #### Note

 - The core useFetch and usePoll hooks use only in-memory cache by default for performance and simplicity.
-- If you want to swap in localStorage-based cache globally, you would need to fork and slightly extend the hook to allow a cacheProvider option (this is easy—ask if you want this snippet).
+- If you want to swap in localStorage-based cache globally, you would need to fork and slightly extend the hook to allow a cacheProvider option.

 ## Login Request: How to Retrieve & Store a Session Token